 FT majors only.

 This course covers the capabilities of the Gerber Technology (GT) Pattern Design System-PDS and Silhouette.
 This system is designed to use CAD for specific industry application in pattern making and design.
 (2 hrs. lect.; 3 hrs. lab. per week)

-FT 193V Cooperative Education (1-4)
+FT 193V COOPERATIVE EDUCATION (1-4)

-Prerequisite: MATH 9, OR Placement in MATH 50 or higher Instructor approval required.
+Prerequisite: MATH 50, OR Placement in MATH 150 or higher

 FT majors only.

 This course will provide students with the opportunity to acquire on-the-job experience related to fashion merchandising emphasizing technical and interpersonal aspects.
 Students may enroll 4 times for a maximum of 4 credits.
 (5 hours work experience per week per credit)